Culture Shock in South Africa

 South Africans of all cultures enjoy a "braai", a kind of barbecue which entails cooking meat over hot coals, often accompanied by various salads and sides.
 Because the hot coals need to cool to the right temperature before the food can be cooked, braais are often an all-day event with attendees relaxing and chatting over a few beers as the fire slowly dwindles.

-Braais often take place around sporting events – the country is passionate about rugby, cricket and football (soccer).
+Braais often take place around sporting events – the country is passionate about rugby, cricket and soccer (football).
 While support for local rugby and cricket teams is high, especially on national level, many locals would rather watch the English Premier League than local coverage.